OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 ## Maturity 1 - Ad-hoc review of the architecture against compliance requirements
 ### Benefit
+Assures that the compliance requirements of the architecture are met.

 ### Activity
 Ad-hoc review of the architecture against compliance requirements.
 Compliance requirements, either formally identified or informally known, should be identified and collected.